-This seven-week mini-course is a comprehensive preparation for the New 2016 SAT format in the areas of Evidence-Based Reading, Writing, and the optional Essay.
+In 2021, the College Board eliminated the essay section from its SAT content.
+This seven-week mini-course is a comprehensive preparation for the most current, up-to-date version of the SAT in the areas of Reading and Writing MCQs.
 We will seek to demystify the English sections of the SAT and have fun learning the ins and outs of each category.

 - Prepare for the reading section of the SAT.
 This will include practicing evidence-based passages, inferring meaning based on tone, diction, and context clues, and more.